-- measurably demonstrate how their EOI will impact on one or more of the CRCNA's Strategic Objectives (refer to Appendix 1). - fit within the 2020/21 focus areas and tackle the most strategic barriers facing the identified focus areas. - demonstrate why the EOI should be CRCNA funded and not be funded by other related programs (e.g. State and NT agencies, RD&E Corporations, etc.). - include significant co-investment of cash and in-kind.
-EOIs with a high cash contribution will be viewed more favourably. - clearly demonstrate how the EOI is supported by industry as a necessary investment i.e. has demonstrable links to other industry and/or Government strategic plans and priorities.
+- measurably demonstrate how their EOI will impact on one or more of the CRCNA's Strategic Objectives (refer to Appendix 1). - fit within the 2019/20 focus areas and tackle the most strategic barriers facing the identified focus areas.

-- have a clearly outlined pathway to impact. - demonstrate a strong Return on Investment.
+- include significant co-investment of cash and in-kind.
+EOIs with a high cash contribution will be viewed more favourably. - clearly demonstrate how the EOI is supported by industry as a necessary investment i.e. has demonstrable links to other industry and/or Government strategic plans and priorities. - have a clearly outlined pathway to impact. - demonstrate a strong Return on Investment.